pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Lifetimes.md

 >
 > It also renders any error thrown while preparing dependencies directly in the preview instead of
 > trapping.
+>
+> One more difference matters when a file holds several previews.
+A single process renders all of
+> them and they share one set of dependencies, so with `prepareDependencies` the first preview you
+> render wins and every preview after it silently inherits those values.
+> `previewDependencies` discards what a previously rendered preview prepared before it prepares its
+> own, so each preview starts from a clean slate.
+>
+> Re-evaluating a preview does not re-prepare it, though.
+SwiftUI recomputes a preview's body every
+> time its `@Previewable` state changes, and re-preparing there would replace a stateful dependency,
+> such as an in-memory database, with a fresh one on every interaction.
+Only the first evaluation of
+> a given call site prepares, which means edits to the values in the closure take effect once the
+> preview restarts rather than immediately.

 ## Accessing a @Dependency from pre-structured concurrency